guardian/riff-raff/readme.md

     /packages
     /packages/<package_name>/*

-Inside the deploy.json you specify what packages make up your application and what types of machines they should be deployed to.
+Inside the deploy.json you specify what packages make up your application.
 This is defined in the packages dictionary:

     "packages": {
       "demo1": {
-        "type": "demo",
+        "type": "jetty-webapp",
-        "apps": [ "demo-servers" ],
         "data": {
           "port": "8700"
         }